-With the Comgrow ROBO CNC machine, you will get wrenches, clamps, power adapter, milling tool kit, tool holders, cables, screws, and a Z-probe.
+With the Comgrow ROBO CNC machine, you will get wrenches, clamps, a power adapter, a milling tool kit, tool holders, cables, screws, and a Z-probe.

-The accessory kit contains 8 end mills, half of which are four flute 1/8" cutters and the other half are engraving bits with a 20° taper and 0.1 mm tip.
+The accessory kit contains 8 end mills, half of which are four flute 1/8" cutters, and the other half are router bits for engraving, with a 20° taper and 0.1 mm tip.